MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

+- What makes for good views for contrastive learning? [[paper]](https://arxiv.org/abs/2005.10243) [[code]](https://github.com/HobbitLong/PyContrast)
+  - Yonglong Tian, Chen Sun, Ben Poole, Dilip Krishnan, Cordelia Schmid, Phillip Isola.
+  - Digest:  In this paper, we use empirical analysis to better understand the importance of view selection, and argue that we should reduce the mutual information (MI) between views while keeping task-relevant information intact.

 - Do CNNs Encode Data Augmentations? [[paper]](https://arxiv.org/abs/2003.08773)
   - Eddie Yan, Yanping Huang.
   - Digest: Surprisingly, neural network features not only predict data augmentation transformations, but they predict many transformations with high accuracy.
 After validating that neural networks encode features corresponding to augmentation transformations, we show that these features are primarily encoded in the early layers of modern CNNs.

 ### 2019

+- On Mutual Information Maximization for Representation Learning. [[paper]](https://arxiv.org/abs/1907.13625) [[code]](https://github.com/google-research/google-research/tree/master/mutual_information_representation_learning)
+  - Michael Tschannen, Josip Djolonga, Paul K. Rubenstein, Sylvain Gelly, Mario Lucic. *ICLR 2020*
+  - Digest: In this paper we argue, and provide empirical evidence, that the success of these methods cannot be attributed to the properties of MI alone, and that they strongly depend on the inductive bias in both the choice of feature extractor architectures and the parametrization of the employed MI estimators.

 - Learning Representations by Maximizing Mutual Information Across Views. [[paper]](https://arxiv.org/abs/1906.00910) [[code]](https://github.com/Philip-Bachman/amdim-public)
   - Philip Bachman, R Devon Hjelm, William Buchwalter. *NeurIPS 2019*